-The Company ships the majority of its product sales directly to the consumer via United Parcel Service ("UPS") and receives substantially all payment for these sales in the form of credit card charges.
+The Company ships the majority of its product directly to the consumer via United Parcel Service ("UPS") and receives substantially all payment for these sales in the form of credit card charges.
 Revenue from direct product sales to customers is recognized upon passage of title and risk of loss to customers when product is shipped from the fulfillment facility.
 Sales revenue and estimated returns are recorded when product is shipped.
-The Company's return policy is to provide a 30-day money back guarantee on orders placed by customers.
-After 30 days, we do not refund direct sales customers for returned product.
-To date, the Company has experienced monthly returns of approximately 2% of sales.
-As of December 31, 2007 and June 30, 2007, the Company's reserve balance for returns and allowances was approximately \$143,000 and \$113,000, respectively.
+The Company's direct customer return policy is to provide a 30-day money back guarantee on orders placed by customers.
+After 30 days, the Company does not issue refunds to direct sales customers for returned product.
+To date, the Company has experienced monthly returns of approximately 2 percent of sales.
+As of March 31, 2008 and June 30, 2007, the Company's reserve balance for returns and allowances was approximately \$156,000 and \$113,000, respectively.